appsquickly/NanoFrame/README.md

 }
 ```

 In the example above we're laying out the `titleLabel` and `starButton` _relative_ to the superview, just as we do with auto-layout.
+In fact if we renamed the `x` and `right` computed properties to `leading` and `trailing` it would look even more like auto-layout.

-The difference is that we must do this in the `layoutSubviews()` function (with autolayout we can declare constraints anywhere) however we might consider this a feature not a bug.
+The difference is that we must do this in the `layoutSubviews()` function (with autolayout we can declare constraints anywhere) however we might consider this a feature.
 Now we know where to look for layout related code.

 ## Composition